bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 * Create an [editor with remote capabilities].
 * And these are only the plans we've heard about so far!

-We expect third party crates to provide convenient wrappers around the `QueryBuilder` API.

 ### Relations

-I mentioned _entity relationships_ earlier.
+We mentioned _entity relationships_ earlier.
 What are relations?
 They are a way to associate entities to other entities.
-For example, the `Parent` and `Children` components in `bevy_hierarchy` are relations.
-They describe a relation between several entities.
+For example, the `Parent` and `Children` components in `bevy_hierarchy` are primitive relations.
+By storing `Entity` inside of a component type, we can describe a link between entities.

 `bevy_hierarchy` is fairly robust, but if you yourself want to create your own relation (say, a group of units in an RTS game), the road ahead is a tar pit of footguns and synchronization bugs.

 _Entity relationships_ encode relations in the ECS.
 They are a staple of the [Flecs] C ECS.
-This makes it _a pleasure_ to describe relations, as opposed to the tar pit of footguns that it is today in bevy.
+This makes it _a pleasure_ to describe relations, as opposed to the endless difficulties presented in most ECS's (including Bevy).

 Sander Mertens, of Flecs fame, [describes in details] the prerequisites for an entity relationship implementation.